koniarik/vari/README.md

 };
 ```

-The way we can imagine this is: `p` can represent set of 4 types, `take` splits that into four unique references, each representing one type, *sub-typing* allows merging these references together - into two subsets, each made of two types.
+In this example, `p` represents a set of four types.
+The `take` method allows us to split this set into four unique references, each representing one type.
+Sub-typing enables us to combine these references into two subsets, each consisting of two types.

 Note: As a side-effect of this, `vptr<a_t, b_t>` is naturally convertible to `vptr<b_t, a_t>`

 ## Concepts checks

-Access methods are subjected to sanity checking of the set of callbacks: For each type in the set of types, one and only one callback can be called.
+Access methods are subject to sanity checks on the set of provided callbacks: for each type in the set, exactly one callback must be callable.

-That is, following would fail to compile due to concept check:
+For instance, the following code would fail to compile due to a concept check violation:

 ```cpp
 auto foo = [&](vari::uvref<int, std::string> r)